 pyodide.webloop

+PyodideFuture([, loop]) A future with extra then, catch, and finally meth- ods based on the Javascript promise API.
 WebLoop() A custom event loop for use in Pyodide.
-WebLoopPolicy() A simple event loop policy for managing WebLoop based event loops.
+WebLoopPolicy() A simple event loop policy for managing WebLoop- based event loops.